 NOTE: If you are travelling as part of a group or orphan group, please utilize our Group Application or Orphan Group Application procedures.

 NOTE: Certain applicants who have previously received a U.S. visa may qualify for the Renewal Procedure.

-NOTE: If you would like to apply for an expedited appointment, please click here: http://ustraveldocs.com/ua/ua-niv-expeditedappointment.asp.
+NOTE: If you would like to apply for an earlier or expedited appointment, please click here: http://ustraveldocs.com/ua/ua-niv-expeditedappointment.asp.
 You must indicate how your request meets the qualifications for an expedited appointment.
 Please make sure to give the consular section all pertinent details relating to your case, so that we can make a fully informed decision as to whether or not you are eligible for this service.

 Non-Immigrant Visa Application Steps

 1. Fill out the DS-160 online, upload your photo, and print one hard-copy photo to take to the interview.
 The form must be filled out correctly, without mistakes, and submitted online before you schedule your visa interview appointment.
 Ensure you are applying for the correct visa classification.
 Your photo should be uploaded in your DS-160 and should meet the following requirements:

 - be in color, and taken against a white background

 - be 2 x 2 inches (51 x 51 mm) in size

 - taken within the last 6 months

 - taken directly facing the camera with a neutral facial expression and no eyeglasses